Purchase the Day Trips Around Rochester book on Amazon

 Great Embankment Park

-Great Embankment Park docks
+Great Embankment Park wildflowers

-Great Embankment Park history
+Great Embankment Park historical marker

 Creating the Great Embankment